 The primary intention of the ads, keeping American soldiers away from foreign prostitutes, could have been done better, and thus racist “undertones” would have been avoided –which I’m sure didn’t help race relations with Hispanic Americans (before the contemporary illegal immigration problem from Mexico), as the above could pass off for aforementioned women –which, incidentally, says a lot for the conception white Americans have in respect to the “other” and themselves.

 While going through American airports, family members and I have repeatedly been asked to go through the slowest lines.
 During this process of searching for “items of terror”, underwear and personal care products are seemingly paraded in full view of the public.
 That is, despite that luggage goes through scanner type machines, everything but everything is opened and inspected without the least regard to one’s privacy or care for one’s time spent packing.
 I don’t know why one spends so much time properly folding everything if rent-a-cops are simply going to forage through and leave a mess of everything.
-I’ve found these inspectors so inept that I’ve had to educate them by insisting my laptop not be ex-rayed, because the damage this technology poses to circuit boards.
+To confound ever futher, I’ve found these inspectors so inept that I’ve had to educate them by insisting my laptop not be ex-rayed, because the damage this technology poses to circuit boards.

-I know the American news has gone on and on about the lack for security in airports the last few years, but –seriously– isn’t standing in multiple lines for multiple scanner machines and having one’s luggage repeatedly opened and flopped all about at any given airport –especially when one is just making a connection and hasn’t even left the area– a bit much??
-I’ve had to go through this seemingly unreasonable and idiotic exercise in futility and idiocy (or is that in patience?).
+I know the American news has gone on and on about the lack for security in airports the last few years, but –seriously– isn’t standing in multiple lines for multiple scanner machines and having one’s luggage repeatedly opened and flopped all about at any given airport –especially when one is just making a connection and hasn’t even left the boarding area– a bit much??
+I’ve had to go through this seemingly unreasonable and idiotic exercise in futility and idiocy (or is that patience?).

 Consider I’m not Muslim, Arab, nor of Middle Eastern descent.
 I don’t look exactly like the sort of people illustrated in the posters.
 For instance, I don’t have high cheek-bones, my eyes are brown but lighter than most brown eyed people, and my hair is curlier than those in the pics.
 Regardless, I’m certainly “other” enough to stand out and warrant special attention.
 I guess I shouldn’t wonder too much why some get fast tracked through airports, while I’ve been left feeling like I’m some unlucky winner to some lottery from hell I never entered.
 I can only imagine it must be worse for people that exactly fit the profile of the “Muslim other”.